MakeSchool-Tutorials/Make-ChatRooms-Tutorial/P04-Interacting-With-SocketIO/content.md

     }
 ```

-This function will be triggered if our event listener for a username collision is triggered!
+This function will be triggered if our event listener for a username collision is triggered.
 As we can see the flow of communication starts from what the server responds back with initially.

 ![SuccessfulUsername](./assets/SuccessfulUsername.gif)
 In the next part of the tutorial we will transition to our list of active rooms.
 Stay tuned!

-Awesome you have now mirrored interactions between server and client, learned about event emitters and listeners, and one step closer to creating your real time messaging application!
+Awesome you have now mirrored interactions between server and client, learned about event emitters and listeners, and one step closer to creating your real time messaging application.

 In this section of the tutorial we went over assigning a username to an individual socket connection.
 Learned to use delegates to either display an alert or transition to the next view.
 In the next portion we will be able to join and create a room!
 One step closer to being able to communicate with other users.